Dentistry

 We appreciate that this uncertainty is unhelpful.
 All we can say is that the new reality will affect anyone who studies dentistry outside the UK or Ireland.
 If those countries were accessible options for you, it is unlikely you would be reading this.

-The worst case scenario is that you will have to take the ORE on return to the UK and if you qualify abroad, this will be the same wherever you get your degree.
-There is no point asking us questions about this.
-Until anything changes, we have nothing further to say.
+The worst case scenario is that you will have to take the Overseas Registration Exam on return to the UK and if you qualify abroad, this will be the same wherever you get your degree.
+There is a lot of dubious information online about future recognition and registration requirements for European graduates.
+We would advise you to ignore anything that is not on the General Dental Council's website.

 3. Are there different fees for EU nationals and non-EU nationals?
 No. The fees are the same wherever you come from.
 The biggest change as the result of Brexit is the need to apply for a student visa.
 This is not a complicated process but it can take time, meaning that last-minute results day applications are less likely to be possible than in previous years.